leolaurindo/skoob-webscraping/README.md

 ## About this script

-This script came to me when a friend of mine said she was having some trouble transferring her book's data to a her notion notebook.
+This script came to me when a friend of mine said she was having some trouble transferring her book's data to her notion notebook.
 As I was studying web scraping for the new job I've landed, I accepted the comment as a challenge.
 In the end, I made this script.

 It is already one or two months old, and I think I can modularize the tasks into functions.
 Because I am lazy, I tried to do it with chatGPT, but it only made things worse.
 I will eventually do it, but for now I'll leave this as it is.
 You can, of course, make the changes you want for yourself.